JoaoVasconcelosV/calculator/README.md

 ## :pushpin: About
-A simple calculator in ReactJS, using the hooks
+A calculator in ReactJS, using the hooks

 ## :computer: Available on the link
 Calculator(https://calculator-reactjs-hooks.netlify.app/)